crschnick/pdx_unlimiter/README.md

 Internally, the Pdx-Unlimiter uses [Rakaly](https://github.com/rakaly) tools to convert any ironman savegame into a text-based, non-ironman savegame.
-It also provides an easy-to-use frontend for the Rakaly converter, i.e. a graphical user interface to convert your own ironman savegames into playable and editable non-ironman savegames.
+It also provides an easy-to-use frontend for the Rakaly Ironman converter, i.e. a graphical user interface to convert your own ironman savegames into playable and editable non-ironman savegames.